-Other good examples included chat functions which only allowed children to choose words and phrases from pre-approved lists, and use of just-in-time warnings to deter children from unnecessarily entering personal information.
+Other good examples included chat functions which only allowed children to choose words and phrases from pre-approved lists and the use of just-in-time warnings to deter children from unnecessarily entering personal information.

 Although a number of sites and apps were helping to protect children’s personal information overall the picture was worrying.

 Privacy concerns of a different kind were raised in an interesting blog.
-Here, the issue was about children’s rights to privacy versus, say their parents’ right to boast about them by publishing information and pictures online, perhaps without their consent, maybe because the children were too young to understand the nature of what this meant for them.
+Here, the issue was about children’s rights to privacy versus their parents’ right to boast about them by publishing information and pictures online, perhaps without their consent, maybe because the children were too young to understand the nature of what this meant to them.

 Or put it another way, if parents posted inappropriate images or were careless about the places where they posted them and the information they linked to them, the question of the child giving or not giving consent would hardly come up.

 However, in my mind, there is no question that once a child reached a certain level of understanding of the issues involved and definitely when they reached the age of 18 – they would have a moral and probably also a legal right to override their parents’ wishes and insist that no images of themselves should be posted online without their consent.